memiiso/pyliquibase/README.md

 ```

 ## Python Java Integration

-Python library is using `LiquibaseCommandLine` reflection class which uses/equivalent `LiquibaseCommandLine` java class.
+Python library is based on `LiquibaseCommandLine` Python class.
+It is reflection of Java `LiquibaseCommandLine` class.
-liquibase calls are executed by `LiquibaseCommandLine.execute(liquibaseargs)` method by passing given python arguments to java class.
+liquibase calls are passed to Java `LiquibaseCommandLine.execute(liquibaseargs)` method.

-python java integration class using pyjnius(using the Java Native Interface (JNI))
+[Pyjnius](https://github.com/kivy/pyjnius) is a Python library for accessing Java classes.
+It either starts a new JVM inside the process, or retrieves the already surrounding JVM.
+To read more on pyjnius please see https://pyjnius.readthedocs.io/en/latest/
 ```python
 class LiquibaseCommandLine(JavaClass, metaclass=MetaJavaClass):
     __javaclass__ = 'liquibase/integration/commandline/LiquibaseCommandLine'